Want to save this?

 • After the pork has cooled for 30 minutes, use 2 forks to pull the pork into long strands.
 Resist the temptation to chop the pork into chunks!
 Discard any gristle or chunks of fat.
 Strain the cooking liquid.
 You should have anywhere from 2 to 4 cups (473 to 946 ml) of liquid.

 • After 30 minutes, use a slotted spoon to transfer the soaked chiles to a blender and discard the soaking liquid.
-Add the garlic, cumin, remaining 1 teaspoon salt, and cold water to the blender.
-Puree until the mixture forms a smooth paste.
+Add the 6 garlic cloves, 1 teaspoon ground cumin, 1 teaspoon Diamond kosher salt, and 3 cups cold water to the blender.
+Puree until the mixture forms a smooth sauce.

-• Heat the 1 tablespoon (15 ml) oil in a heavy, large stockpot over medium-high heat.
+• Heat the 1 tablespoon mild olive oil or vegetable oil in a heavy, large stockpot over medium-high heat.
 When the oil is very hot and begins to shimmer, pour the red chile sauce into the pot and immediately stir.
 Be careful as the sauce will splatter.
 Cook the sauce, stirring constantly, for 2 to 3 minutes, until the sauce thickens and begins to darken.

 • Add the reserved pork drippings and the pulled pork.
 Bring the mixture to a simmer and gently cook, uncovered, for 15 minutes.